Multi Time Frame Trend Line - Premium Indicator

 Image - 14 (Click to ZOOM)

-Main trend line drawn in Image – 10, is not visible in Image – 11.
-But the affect of that trend line on ‘Trend Strength Meter’ is still visible there, which is pointed by light blue right arrow.
-Point to remember, lower time frame main and extra trend lines drawn are not visible on higher time frames’ chart, but all trend lines drawn on higher time frames’ charts are visible on lower time frames’ charts.
-That’s the reason why you are not seeing the trend line drawn in Image – 10 in Image – 11, as Image – 11 chart’s time frame is higher than Image – 10’s chart.
+Point to remember: Lower time frame main and extra trend lines drawn are not visible on higher time frame charts.
+However, all trend lines drawn on higher time frames’ charts are visible on lower time frames’ charts.
+That’s the reason why you are not seeing the trend line drawn in Image 10 in Image 11, as the time frame of the chart in Image 11 is higher than that of Image 10.

 Image - 15 (Click to ZOOM)